w3c/adapt/explainers/semantic-web-tools-using-well-known-destinations.md

 ## Real-World Applications

-Imagine the possibilities when AI agents can reliably navigate any website using semantic markers:
+Imagine the possibilities when AI agents can reliably navigate any website using semantic markers, particularly for users who face barriers in traditional web navigation:

-**The Accessibility Auditor**: A compliance officer asks their AI assistant to "check accessibility statements across our 50 partner websites."
-Instead of manually visiting each site or maintaining fragile scrapers, the AI agent systematically discovers and analyzes `accessibility-statement` destinations across all sites in minutes.
+**The Accessibility Compliance Assistant**: A disability rights advocate asks their AI assistant to "check accessibility statements across our 50 partner websites."
+Instead of manually visiting each site or maintaining fragile scrapers, the AI agent systematically discovers and analyzes `accessibility-statement` destinations across all sites in minutes, ensuring comprehensive accessibility monitoring.

-**The Support Research Assistant**: A customer facing issues with multiple service providers asks for help options.
-The AI agent discovers `contact` and `help` destinations across different platforms, presenting a comprehensive support landscape without breaking when sites redesign.
+**The Cognitive Support Assistant**: A user with cognitive disabilities facing issues with multiple service providers asks for help options.
+The AI agent discovers `contact` and `help` destinations across different platforms, presenting a comprehensive support landscape in a simplified, consistent format without breaking when sites redesign.

-**The Digital Estate Manager**: A user wants to update their profile information across platforms.
-The AI agent navigates to `account-settings` destinations on each site, then guides the user through the updates with full context and control.
+**The Motor Accessibility Aid**: A user with motor impairments wants to update their profile information across platforms but finds repeated navigation challenging.
+The AI agent navigates to `account-settings` destinations on each site, then guides the user through the updates with full context and control, reducing the physical navigation burden.

-**The Compliance Monitor**: A legal team needs regular checks of privacy policies across their digital ecosystem.
-Semantic destinations enable automated discovery and monitoring without the maintenance burden of traditional scraping.
+**The Accessibility Monitoring System**: Disability services organizations need regular checks of accessibility resources across their digital ecosystem.
+Semantic destinations enable automated discovery of `accessibility-statement` and `help` destinations without the maintenance burden of traditional scraping, ensuring accessibility information remains current and accessible.

-These scenarios share a common pattern: **AI agents handle the discovery and navigation complexity, while humans maintain control over sensitive decisions and actions.**
+These scenarios share a common pattern: **AI agents handle the discovery and navigation complexity, while humans maintain control over sensitive decisions and actions, this is particularly important for users who may need additional time or alternative interaction methods.**

 ## Building on Well-known Destinations

-The beauty of this approach lies in its foundation: the [Well-known Destinations](well-known-destinations.md) proposal already provides the semantic infrastructure we need.
+The beauty of this approach lies in its foundation: the [Well-known Destinations](well-known-destinations.md) proposal already provides the semantic infrastructure we need, with a core focus on accessibility.

-**From Human Accessibility to AI Navigation**: Well-known Destinations were designed to help humans with accessibility needs find important pages quickly.
-This same semantic approach perfectly serves AI agents—what helps humans navigate also helps machines understand.
+**From Human Accessibility to AI-Assisted Accessibility**: Well-known Destinations were designed to help humans with accessibility needs find important pages quickly.
+This same semantic approach perfectly serves AI agents acting as assistive technologies—what helps humans with disabilities navigate also enables machines to provide consistent assistance.

 **The Technical Foundation**: Websites already mark important destinations using standard HTML: